Sisters of the Holy Humility of Mary: History

 The founder was John Joseph Begel (b.
 5 April 1817; d.
 23 Jan., 1884), pastor of the two villages of Laitre and Dommartin.
-In 1854, three pious women, Mlle Poitier, the foundress, known in religion as Mother Mary Magdalen, Marie Tabourat, later Mother Mary Anna, and Sister Mary Joseph, having offered their services for the work of teaching poor children, Father Begel conceived the idea of establishing a religious community.
-The following year he drew up a rule which was adopted by the sisters and approved by the Bishop of Nancy, 29, August, 1858.
+In 1854, three pious women offered their services for the work of teaching poor children: Marie-Antoinette Poitier, Marie Tabourat, and Mary Joseph.
+Begel conceived the idea of establishing a religious community, and the following year he drew up a rule which was adopted by the women and approved by the Bishop of Nancy on 29 August 1858.
+Poitier, who founded the society alongside Begel, took the religious name of Mary Magdelen; Tabourat took the name Mary Anna.

 The object of the new congregation was the education of youth in country districts and small towns, the training of orphans, the care of the sick, and incidentally the decoration of altars in parish churches.
 The association increased in numbers.
-Soon, however, Father Begel's open condemnation of the policy of Napoleon III towards the Church and especially towards religious institutes, brought him into disfavour with the civil authorities, and the sisters of the community were refused diplomas and prevented from opening schools.
+Soon, however, Begel's open condemnation of the policy of Napoleon III towards the Catholic church and especially towards religious institutes, brought him into disfavour with the civil authorities, and the sisters of the community were refused diplomas and prevented from opening schools.